Back | LiveCity | SAF | CONSERN | SelfNET | E3 | E2R II | E2R

 SmartAgri Food

 The SmartAgriFood project is part of the Future Internet Public-Private Partnership (FI-PPP) program and addresses farming, agri-logistics and food awareness as a use case for this.
 The intelligence, efficiency, sustainability and performance of the agri-food sector can be radically enhanced by using information & decision support systems that are tightly integrated with advanced internet-based networks & services.
-Concurrently, the sector provides use cases for Future Internet design from physical layer all the way up to the service layer.
+Concurrently, the sector provides use cases for Future Internet des gn from physical layer all the way up to the service layer.

 Main duties and responsibilities